Please enable JavaScript

 FAQ on eyelash loss.

 Certain nutritional deficiencies can weaken the hair follicles and promote eyelash loss.
-The most frequently mentioned involve iron, zinc and certain vitamins, such as vitamin A and vitamin C.
+The most frequently mentioned involve iron, zinc and certain vitamins, such as vitamin A or vitamin C.

 Several conditions can lead to eyelash loss.
 This is particularly the case for certain autoimmune diseases such as alopecia areata, which causes inflammation of the hair follicle and can affect the eyelashes.
 Certain infections, inflammatory diseases of the eyelid such as blepharitis, as well as medical treatments such as chemotherapy or radiotherapy, can also disrupt the eyelash growth cycle and promote their loss.